Sinking of MV Sewol: Political

 In addition to reaction against the actions of Sewol, there has been a much wider political reaction to the disaster.
-Criticism has ranged from anger at the lax regulatory environment, which may have contributed to the safety violations that could have sunk Sewol, to anger about the rescue operations, to anger at President Park, whose approval ratings fell from a high of 71 percent before the disaster to "the 40 percent range" weeks afterwards.
+Criticism has ranged from anger at the lax regulatory environment, which contributed to the safety violations that sunk Sewol, to anger about the rescue operations, to anger at President Park, whose approval ratings fell from a high of 71 percent before the disaster to "the 40 percent range" weeks afterwards.

 Political reaction to the sinking was intensified by a series of events.
 A prominent South Korean politician from the ruling Saenuri Party, Chung Mong-joon, was forced to apologize when his son wrote a controversial Facebook post attacking the public for criticizing Park's government over the disaster.
-Many parents of the victims expressed deep anger at the government, ranging from reportedly berating South Korean Prime Minister Jung Hong-won, to shouting at President Park, to staging protests at the Blue House, partly inflamed by a reported remark by a senior news editor at the government-funded Korean Broadcasting System that the number of dead was "not many, compared with the number of people killed in traffic accidents each year."
+Many parents of the victims expressed deep anger at the government, ranging from reportedly berating South Korean Prime Minister Jung Hong-won, to shouting at President Park, to staging protests at the Blue House, partly inflamed by a reported remark by a senior news editor at the government-funded Korean Broadcasting System that the number of dead was "not many, compared with the number of people killed in traffic crashes each year."

 US President Barack Obama sent his condolences and assured that the United States would help in the search for survivors, and during a state visit to South Korea presented a magnolia tree from the White House to Danwon High School.
 Japanese Prime Minister Shinzo Abe offered sympathy to the victims.
 Vietnamese President Truong Tan Sang, as well as his deputy prime minister and minister of foreign affairs, sent their condolences to Yun Byung-se, South Korea's Minister of Foreign Affairs.
-Singapore Prime Minister Lee Hsien Loong and Chinese President Xi Jinping sent messages of condolences to Park.
-On 23 April, the North Korean government sent condolences. on 24 April, The Pope expressed his condolences for the loss of so many lives.
+Singapore Prime Minister Lee Hsien Loong sent messages of condolences to President Park, as did Chinese President Xi Jinping.
+On 23 April, the North Korean government sent condolences.
+On 24 April, Pope Francis expressed his condolences for the loss of so many lives.

 On 27 April, Prime Minister Jung Hong-won accepted responsibility for the disaster and announced his resignation.
 Two days later, President Park indirectly apologized for the government's response to the sinking.
-On 18 May, the BBC reported that Park Geun-hye announced plans to break up the KCG after it had failed to respond well during the disaster.
+On 18 May, the BBC reported that Park Geun-hye announced plans to break up the Korea Coast Guard after it had failed to respond well during the disaster.
 According to Park, "investigation and information roles will be transferred to the Korean police while the rescue and salvage operation and ocean security roles will be transferred to the Department for National Safety which will be newly established."